Going to your first UK festival (Glastonbury, Bestival, etc)? Here are some life pro tips from a festival vet:

-It’s always wonderful to host out of town guests in Chicago.
+Chicago is a world class city filled with amazing restaurants, museums an activities.
+It’s always wonderful to host out of town guests.
 For the first time visitor, I’ve compiled my full list of activities and recommendations for you to make the most of your trip.
 I hope you come back to explore more off the beaten track activities!

 Chicago is a foodie’s dream.
 Make reservations for the best restaurants weeks or months in advance for the best times, but if you don’t have reservations, arriving around 5 pm usually means you’ll get a seat.